-Marcus Wagemakers is a Supreme Court lawyer and specializes in Corporate Law, Financial (criminal) Law, European (consumer protection) law, International Criminal Law and (European) Human Rights law.
+Marcus Wagemakers is a Supreme Court lawyer and specializes in Corporate Law, Financial (criminal) Law, International (Criminal) Law and European Law.

 Marcus is also included in the list of Counsel of the International Criminal Court (ICC).

 As the highest court in the fields of civil, criminal and tax law in the Netherlands, the Supreme Court is responsible for hearing appeals in cassation and for a number of specific tasks with which it is charged by law.